-10. Pupil transition
+9. Pupil transition

 To support positive behaviour and smooth transition, pupils in Year 6 have transition days and meetings are held with primary schools in order to identify and act upon specific needs of students.
 Visits will be made to all feeder primary schools, where assessment of needs and future planning will take place to support students in the process of transition from primary to secondary school.
-The Academy works collaboratively with Durham County Council to ensure that transition arrangements are made with other key professionals and primary colleagues.

-11. Staff Training
+10. Staff Training